-The system presented in this project has been designed for a hotel organization in general.
+The system presented in this project has been designed for a resort organization in general.
 Some modifications maybe required in order for the system to fit user requirement of a specific organization.
 Well-known and popular tools are used to develop the system.
-This ensures that the system tool won't be obsolescing in the near future, and can be upgraded to a newer version.
+This ensures that the system tool will not be obsolescing in the near future, and can be upgraded to a newer version.
 The hardware suggested computer and network equipments are high-end of its range.
-This is because the hardware technology changes very fast and the system will be able to cope with future expansion.
+This is because the hardware technology changes very fast the system will be able to cope with future expansion.

 The reservation system here is designated to the individual online customer.
-Other type of guests such as group or corporate guest still needs to contact the hotel through phone or fax, the traditional communication.
+Other type of guests such as group or corporate guest still needs to contact the resorts through phone or fax, the traditional communication.
 The recommendation to the system is to expand the reservation system to handle most types of guests.
-Therefore, group agent can register as the hotel member.
-Once the registration is approved, that group agent will receive the log in and password to access to their profile in the web-based.